CiiDub/cursor_tricks/Readme.md

 I found that I pretty much always want auto indenting.
 This command can save you a little “arrowing” around but it’s pointless if you have to tab over to your current indention.

-When it adds the white space to the line it is selected by default.
-I then set the insertion point to the popper location after the indention.
-You can see a flash of the selection.
-I hope to find a way to get rid of that.

 ## Planned Maybe Additions
 - Maybe a smart copy line down script with some fancy list stuff.